jotd666/mspacman500/README.md

 REQUIRES:

-- Any kickstart, 512k memory
+- Kickstart 1.3, 512k memory or
+- Kickstart 2.0, 1MB memory

 TODO:

-- problems erasing mspacman on high levels
-  => erase plane 2 (previous address on 2 bytes x 16) using blitter, draw plane 2
-     erase plane 3 with cpu, draw plane 3
 - fruit appears: yellow dot on right bottom corner/somewhere
-- intermission sequence 3 end: bounce not working
 - player killed: erase fruit again/redraw maze with dots
-- test all levels to see if the layout respects the original game
+- test all levels to see if the layout respects the original game: 1-13 OK
-- redraw score all the time (maze 1 tunnel)
+- demo mode
+- level 14->xxx not the same as arcade

 FEATURES: